Michael Winn’s favorite meditation spot on Mt. Hua. Only fools and immortals dare walk the “high

 Note: this is an edited version of bio that first appeared in the Empty Vessel, Journal of Contemporary Taoism.

-Winn sees his life “as an alchemical journey flowing between outer adventures and inner adventures, a process of cultivating “my worldly life” and “my inner essence”.
+Winn sees his life “as an journey deep into alchemy, flowing between outer adventures and inner adventures, a process of cultivating “my worldly life” and “my inner essence”.

-He became a free lance war correspondent and adventure travel photographer that took him on 30 trips to another 50 countries in Africa, the mideast , and Asia.
+He became a free lance war correspondent and adventure travel writer and photographer that took him on 30 trips to another 50 countries in Africa, the Mideast , and Asia.
 His writings and photos appeared in the New York Times, Time, Smithsonian, Outside, Village Voice, Harpers, Connoiseur, People, Adventure Travel, National Jewish Monthly, and many others.
 National Geographic financed his rafting expedition in North Yemen.

 Included in his wanderlust period was a four month journey across China tracing Marco Polo’s footsteps.
 Winn, who is not Jewish, ran an underground railroad smuggling white American Jews into Ethiopia and black Jews out of Ethiopia into Israel.
-In New York’s Soho district, Winn opened Abyssinia, the first Ethiopian restaurant in America, and operated it successfully as a side business for 20 years.
+In New York’s Soho district, Winn opened Abyssinia, the first Ethiopian restaurant in America, and operated it successfully as a side business while travelling abroad as a journalist for six months a year.

 While in Africa, Winn accidentally self-induced his first kundalini awakening, which led him to begin studying and teaching kundalini (hindu tantric) yoga.
 In Ethiopia, a visitation in broad daylight by a Taoist immortal inspired him to pursue Taoist alchemy.
 “In college I studied comparative literature”, Winn says, “and in real life I found myself training in and comparing the esoteric alchemical methods from different cultures.”

 He studied kriya yoga with Swami Hariharananda, successor in India to Paramhamsa Yogananda, and kept a close friendship with this yogi renowned for mastering the breathless state of nirvikalpa samadhi.
-He died recently at age 97.
-Winn edited his The Bhagavad Gita in the Light of Kriya Yoga.
+He died at age 97, and appeared to Winn “to say goodbye until we meet again”.
+Winn edited Hariharananda’s The Bhagavad Gita in the Light of Kriya Yoga.
 Winn notes that kriya yoga, the essence of all yogas, has many parallels to Taoist alchemy but “it’s finally a pure fire path.
-The Taoist preference is to mix the fire and water, which is more accepting of the body.”
+The Taoist preference is to mix the fire and water, which is more accepting of the body which is 75% water.”

 Winn, who lives in a log home in the mountains outside of Asheville, North Carolina, maintains a private practice in qigong therapy and Taoist sexology.
 Winn is currently finishing a book on the energy science of how people can shape the life force to manifest what they truly need.
 The book is inspired by contact with a spiritual being who claims to have ascended with his body – at the age of 2,300 years old – into the “Stellar Mind”, i.e. a full celestial heaven immortal.